➡️ Chairpersons and Committee Members

 Committee Director: Ethan Corbin, Ph.D.

-- DSC Draft General Report:
+- DSC General Report:

-Rapporteur: Utku CAKIROZER (Türkiye)
+Utku CAKIROZER (Türkiye)

-- DSCTC Draft Report:
+- DSCTC Report:

-- DSCFC Draft Report:
+- DSCFC Report:

-Rapporteur: Lord Mark LANCASTER (United Kingdom)
+Lord Mark LANCASTER (United Kingdom)

 The areas covered by the Defence and Security Committee include: